Links for fans and researchers into "Radio's Outstanding Theater of Thrills" that aired on CBS Radio from 1942 to 1962

 and hear a great sounding version of Three O'Clock featuring an incredible performance by Van Heflin.
 Be sure to visit the special resource page for the podcast that has links to the topics discussed in the recording.
 Listen to the podcast (click here) ; there is also a podcast resource page (click here)

-This project is almost 20 years old, and now enough is known to have a log that also captures many of the behind the scenes changes and episode characteristics that show how special the Suspense series is.
+This project is almost 20 years old, and now enough is established to the point where a log that captures many of the behind the scenes changes and episode characteristics that show how special the series is.
 Check out the draft log by clicking here.
-It will not be truly finished for a while -- updates are being made every day -- but it's now at a stage of completion that is very useful.
-It's amazing what new things we've learned about schedule changes, title revisions, and changes to casting.
+It will never be truly finished -- updates are being made every day -- but it's so rich with information that it can mesmerize a Suspense fan for hours.
+It's amazing what new things we've learned about schedule changes, title revisions, changes to casting, and backstories.
 ENJOY!

 Suspense discussion on YesterdayUSA in January 2020 ... details are at https://sites.google.com/view/dr-joe-on-yesterdayusa/home with supporting information, documents, and episode downloads.
 It's a fun, 2-hour, leisurely discussion... about the Hollywood Blacklist and producer Bill Robson's experience (download the letter he wrote to Edward R. Murrow where he asks for help!), how Yellow Wallpaper was adapted from a highly controversial short story that challenged the late-1800s practices of psychology, the quirky Suspense scripter Edgar Scott Flohr who was a safe-cracker and forger, and much more.
 ENJOY!!